dqops/dqo/docs/integrations/azure-data-factory/index.md

 ### Run checks

 Run checks job in DQOps executes checks depending on your selection.
-You can specify to only those checks that are attached to the specific table on a connection, with a specific names for label, quality dimention, type of checks and much more.
+You can specify only those checks that are attached to the specific table on a connection, with specific names for label, quality dimension, type of checks and much more.

 To create the run checks job in DQOps from Azure Data Factory create a new pipeline and put **Web** activity.